 Trips and Visits

 At Crispin, we offer a wide variety of trips and visits to enrich the lives of our students.
-Some of these relate directly to the curriculum while others allow the opportunity to experience culture and living in other parts of the world.
+Some of these relate directly to the curriculum while others allow the opportunity to experience culture and life in other parts of the world.
 Enrichment Week held in July offers students a wealth of opportunities to visit new places, develop team work skills and develop a sense of community.
 The programme changes every year as we consider the needs of the year group.
 Below is a list of some of the recurring trips that take place throughout the academic year.

 Year 11 geographers embark on a fieldwork visit to Bristol.
-The students are taken on a boat tour provided by the Bristol Packet boat company.
+Students are taken on a boat tour provided by the Bristol Packet boat company.
 They tour the harbour seeing how the city has changed and the redevelopments that have taken place over the years.
-They then spend a couple of hours carrying out an investigation into what extent the harbourside development has been a success.
+They then spend a couple of hours carrying out an investigation into what extent the Temple Quarter development has been a success.

 English and Drama GCSE students visit a regional or national theatre to see a professional production to allow them a greater insight into the texts that they are studying.
 This trip is essential to furthering English and Drama GCSE results.